jmstacey/cfbackup/README.markdown

             --version                    Show current version
             --config_file PATH           Use specified config file, rather than the default --local_net                  Use unmetered connection in DFW1 (only applicable to Slicehost or Mosso Cloud Server customers)
+            --max_retries COUNT          Change the number of times to retry an operation before giving up --ignore_errors              Ignore file operation errors (push only) and continue processing other files --error_log FILEPATH         Create an error log at the given filepath containing a listing of failed push operations

 The wiki has usage examples and some sample automation scripts can be found in the example_scripts directory.